-Staying true to our roots as a company founded by a strong female entrepreneur we launched the Stacy’s Rise Project – and awarded four $10,000 scholarships to help women attend the acclaimed International Culinary Center’s Culinary Entrepreneurship program in New York City.
+Staying true to our roots as a company founded by a strong female entrepreneur, we launched the Stacy’s Rise Project.
+We have awarded eight $10,000 scholarships to help women attend the acclaimed International Culinary Center’s Culinary Entrepreneurship program in New York City.

-We are excited to highlight our first class of Rise Project recipients:
+We are excited to highlight our 2018 class of Rise Project recipients:

-Congrats to our first class and we are excited to see what the future has instore for them!
+Congrats to these talented women - we are excited to see what the future has in-store for them!

 Stacy’s Rise Project is shining a spotlight on the critical work to be done to advance women leaders in culinary, and help them shatter the glass ceiling of the highest ranks of the industry.

 We will continue to focus on giving women the support they need to pursue their passions and accomplish their dreams through scholarship, mentorship and financial support.
 Women have long expressed a desire, passion and capability to join the highest ranks of the culinary industry, but continue to lack the same access, opportunities and support as their male counterparts – with less than a quarter of females chefs in leadership roles.

 Follow Stacy’s on Facebook to be the first to hear more.